teshay-btw/teshay-btw/README.md

 Now I am writing small projects in Qt/C++.
 💫 I dream of learning to develop games on Unreal Engine 5.💫
-💫 And I also dream of finally doing something brilliant.💫
+💫 And I also want to finally do something brilliant. 💫

 My favorite language: C++
 But also wrote in: Lua, Pascal, HTML/CSS/JavaScript, Python